 Send us a maximum of ten photos.
-Remember there are multiple weeks to send them, so if something isn’t quite ready yet, you can wait a few days until it’s perfect.
+Remember there are a few weeks to send them, so if something isn’t quite ready yet, you can wait a few days until it’s perfect.
 Please don’t keep sending us the same photo because ‘the flower is open a bit more’.

 If you send us more than one, your photos will be spread out in the gallery, rather than next to each other.